 Is your Chapter 13 plan paying back mortgage payments that were delinquent when you filed bankruptcy?

-If so, a tax deduction lurks, unclaimed, in the trustee’s records.
+If so, a mortgage interest tax deduction lurks, unclaimed, in the trustee’s records.

 Track down that tax deduction, add it to your tax return, and you reduce your federal income tax burden.

 But it’s difficult because, for reasons I have not been able to figure out, the lenders don’t send IRS form 1098’s to either you or the trustee for mortgage interest paid through the plan.